United Briefing: Play with no fear

 He has fond memories of his time there and, if selected, is fully focused on trying to ensure it's a memorable night for the Reds this evening.

-"I think the defensive area is the most important, scoring goals is great obviously but to score goals we need to defend well,
+"I think the defensive area is the most important, scoring goals is great obviously but to score goals we need to defend well," he added.

 WHAT HAPPENED YESTERDAY?